profile

 XBIZ: Is there such a thing as a “typical” day for you, as a CFO and managing partner?
 If so, what does that look like?

 McGregor: There is definitely no “typical day,” but usually, after my three cups of coffee and snuggle time with my dogs, I get on the computer, go through my emails and prioritize.
 On any given day, I handle the accounting, payroll, employee matters and more.
-I check in on my local business, but I mostly work from home.
+I check in on my local business, but I mostly do it from home.
 However, I travel a lot for this industry, which I mostly enjoy.

 McGregor: Having a strong legal background, and having built my own business with $2,500, has given me a strong foundation and the grit required to be successful in a brick-and-mortar retail setting.
 However, I don’t think I could have been as successful in this business without my brother, Terrence.
 We both bring a complementary set of skills to the table, and there is no one else I trust more to embark with on this journey.
-We recently opened our first new store together and plan to open several more Adam & Eve stores over the next five years.
+We recently opened our second store together and plan to open several more Adam & Eve stores over the next five years.

 XBIZ: How do you approach managing and motivating your team?